geoschem/GCClassic/docs/source/getting-started/quick-start.rst

    - Controls which emissions inventories and other non-emissions data will be read from disk (via `HEMCO <https://hemco.readthedocs.io>`_).

+Please see our :ref:`customguide` Supplemental Guide to learn how you can customize your simulation by activating alternate science options in your simulations.

 Once you are satisfied that your simulation settings are correct, you may proceed to run GEOS-Chem.